 Did you grow up playing Nintendo, Atari or Sega games?
 Do you keep a collection of ancient comics and magazines that remind you of the good old times?
 Do you enjoy a funky, retro atmosphere filled with memorabilia of the old days?
-If you do, Superfly Café is for you.
+If you do, retro-paradise Superfly Café in Athens is for you.

 However, even I can appreciate the old (but still working) Amstrad and Amiga home computers, the board games, posters, donated VHS tapes from video clubs, figurines, vinyls, retro chairs -the ones whose seat was made of elastic bands of various colours- and tons of other stuff that decorate this café.
 Of all the places I’ve spotted, Superfly must have been the most difficult for me to take a picture of that would do it justice.
 Every little corner, every little shade of neon light, even the decoration in the restrooms, has its significance.
 My ultra-geeky friend has a field day whenever we visit this place.